 1. Basic Calculator

-Build a command-line calculator capable of executing basic functions like addition, subtraction, multiplication, and division.
+Create a simple command-line calculator program that can complete basic mathematical functions including multiplication, addition, subtraction, and division.

 2. To-Do List